Room 237: Cast

 The film features narration by Bill Blakemore, Geoffrey Cocks, Juli Kearns, John Fell Ryan and Jay Weidner.
 Buffy Visick appears as the VHS enthusiast.

-The film also contains archive footage featuring Stanley Kubrick, Stephen King, Jack Nicholson, Shelley Duvall, Danny Lloyd, Scatman Crothers, Joe Turkel, Barry Nelson, Philip Stone, Barry Dennen, Keir Dullea, Martin Potter, Tom Cruise and Nicole Kidman.
+The film also contains archival footage featuring Stanley Kubrick, Stephen King, Jack Nicholson, Shelley Duvall, Danny Lloyd, Scatman Crothers, Joe Turkel, Barry Nelson, Philip Stone, Barry Dennen, Keir Dullea, Martin Potter, Tom Cruise and Nicole Kidman.

 Critical reception

 Room 237 opened to general acclaim from critics.
-It holds a 94% rating on Rotten Tomatoes, based on 133 critic reviews.
-At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the film has received an average score of 80 based on 30 critics, considered to be "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 94% based on 133 reviews, with an average rating of 7.5/10.
+The website's critics consensus reads, "Mysterious and provocative, Room 237 is a fascinating journey into the world of obsessive cinephilles."
+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 30 critic reviews, indicating "generally favorable" reviews.

 Manohla Dargis of The New York Times praised the film as "an ode to movie love at its most deliriously unfettered" and wrote "The doc positions The Shining as a comparably coiled, thematically overflowing microcosm—standing in for cinema, for history, for obsession, for postmodern theory buckling under the film's heft."
-Owen Gleiberman of Entertainment Weekly gave the movie an "A", writing: "Room 237 makes perfect sense of The Shining because, even more than The Shining itself, it places you right inside the logic of how an insane person thinks."
-Another positive review came from Peter Travers of Rolling Stone, who rated the movie 3.5 stars out of 4 and called the "unique and unforgettable film" a "tribute to movie love".
-Mary Pols of Time commented that the movie was "as fresh, crisp and strangely exciting as a new dollar bill."
-She commented on the theories of the movie: "Maybe they’re all right.
+Owen Gleiberman of Entertainment Weekly gave the film an "A", writing: "Room 237 makes perfect sense of The Shining because, even more than The Shining itself, it places you right inside the logic of how an insane person thinks."
+Another positive review came from Peter Travers of Rolling Stone, who rated the film 3.5 stars out of 4 and called the "unique and unforgettable film" a "tribute to movie love".
+Mary Pols of Time commented that the film was "as fresh, crisp and strangely exciting as a new dollar bill."
+She commented on the theories of the film: "Maybe they're all right.
 Or wrong.
-It can’t be settled.
+It can't be settled.
 What matters is that people are still crazy about the beauty of a beautiful movie about going crazy."